Page contents

 What is a care assessment from a care agency?

-Once you have contacted a care provider who can help, they will come into the home to provide a care assessment.
-The purpose of the care assessment is to make sure that they can safely deliver the care you need, and some agencies will call this a “risk assessment”.
+The purpose of the care assessment – otherwise known as a ‘risk assessment’ – is to make sure that care providers can safely deliver the care you need.
 A typical care assessment will include:

-• Environmental assessment: the care manager will carry out an “environmental assessment” of your home.
+- Visit and goals: a care manager will visit your home and ask questions about what you want from your home care service and any goals your loved one has.
+For example, they may want to go for longer walks, recover from an injury, etc Environmental assessment: the care manager will carry out an “environmental assessment” of your home.
 This is a simple check to see if any adjustments need to be made to your home to deliver your care.
-For example, this might involve rearranging furniture.
+For example, this might involve rearranging furniture

-• Emergency contacts: the care manager will check that they have the correct contact details for you and any family members or friends in case of any emergency.
+- Emergency contacts: the care manager will check that they have the correct contact details for you and any family members or friends in case of any emergency

-• Discussing terms and payment: the care manager will go over their terms of business, how any payments will work, their complaints process, and other terms.
+- Discussing terms and payment: the care manager will go over their terms of business, how any payments will work, their complaints process and other terms.

-• Questions: the care assessment is for you to ask questions as well.
+- Questions: the care assessment is for you to ask questions as well.
 Here is a list of questions you may want to ask the care manager during your assessment.

 How do I decide which care agency is right for me?

-It can be difficult to decide whether a particular care agency is the right one for you.
 Here are a few guides to help you decide:

-• Ask the care agency for any testimonials and reviews about their service.
+- Ask the care agency for any testimonials and reviews about their service.
 You can also search Google for reviews about the agency.

-• Review the CQC or Care Inspectorate rating: all care providers will have an official care rating issued by the Care Quality Commission in England or the Care Inspectorate in Scotland.
+- Review the CQC or Care Inspectorate rating: all care providers will have an official care rating issued by the Care Quality Commission in England or the Care Inspectorate in Scotland

-• Talk to each agency about what’s most important to you.
-It’s important that you are getting the kind of care that you want, and if you discuss your priorities with each agency, you can get a clearer idea of how exactly they can support you.
+- Talk to each agency about what’s most important to you.
+It’s important that you are getting the kind of care that you want, and if you discuss your priorities with each agency, you can get a clearer idea of how exactly they can support you

 What if I’m not happy with the care that I have received?